pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 In the first field under "Quotas", we will enter "Regular admission".
 We will leave the "Total capacity" field empty because we do not need to limit the sale of tickets that attendees will use throughout our entire season.

-Under "Products", we will select the two products we want to grant admission to our regular opening hours.
+Under "Products", we will select the two products we want to grant admission during our regular opening hours.
 Those tickets are "Regular admission" and "Discount admission".
 We will then click the :btn:Save: button.